-The only exception to this rule is if a student needs to talk about two very different types of assignment (for example law and politics).
-He/she can then book two half-hour sessions with specialists in those areas.
-However, he/she must complete their first half-hour of tutoring before they can book the second half-hour.
+The only exception to this rule is if a student needs to talk about two very different types of assignment (for example, law and politics).
+They can then book two half-hour sessions with specialists in those areas.
+However, they must complete their first half-hour of tutoring before they can book the second half-hour.

 Individuals can spend a maximum of one hour with a tutor each week.

-If a person is found to have more than one appointment booked at a time, the second appointment will be cancelled and the tutee notified by email.
+If a person is found to have more than one appointment booked at a time, the second appointment will be canceled and the tutee notified by email.